chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II – Film Review.md

 “This is Fa Mulan, the hero who saved China!
 She is worth more than three princesses!”
 No matter how much Mulan excelled at being the stereotypical heroic male war hero, she was still treated just as a trophy wife.

 Seems like just three points, but they are three very strong points.

+---

+LOL so I watched a video where they talked about the cultural aspect of this movie.
+In the climax, Shang interrupts the wedding seal by throwing a *shuriken*.
+A Japanese shuriken.
+From a Chinese setting. hahahahahahahahha